HinodeXRT/xrtpy/docs/dem_overview.rst

     2. Interpolates the filter temperature responses onto that grid.
     3. Represents log10(DEM) as a spline in log10(T).
     4. Uses least-squares fitting (via ``lmfit``) to adjust the spline values so that the modeled filter intensities best match the observed intensities.
-    5. Optionally performs Monte Carlo runs by perturbing the observed intensities with their errors and re-solving the DEM many times to estimate uncertainties.
+    5. Optionally performs Monte Carlo runs by perturbing the observed intensities with their uncertainties and re-solving the DEM many times to estimate uncertainties.

 This approach mirrors the structure and behavior of the IDL routine while providing a modern, fully open-source implementation in Python that integrates naturally with the scientific Python ecosystem.